Does Apple Cider Vinegar Help Acne?

 Considering these two ideas together, ingesting ACV for acne may have potential.
 However, more research is necessary to determine if there is any connection between drinking apple cider vinegar and acne reduction, and if so, what the mechanisms of action may be.

-Alternatives to Apple Cider Vinegar for Acne
+Products You Can Use Instead of Apple Cider Vinegar for Acne

 Until research proves that the active ingredient of apple cider vinegar is able to inhibit the growth of P. acnes, we recommend the use of proven topical antibiotics like clindamycin or over-the-counter benzoyl peroxide for acne.